sandipdey91/Data-Science-Third-Project/README.md

 --------

 WEEKEND MOVIE TRIP

-Data Clustering - Project 3 Blockbuster or art film?
+Data Clustering - Project 3

+Blockbuster or art film?

 Data Source: https://grouplens.org/datasets/movielens/ small data set

 The data are contained in the files links.csv, movies.csv, ratings.csv and tags.csv.

 This notebook is a movie recommendation model using K-means clustering (to recommend similar movies to the user).
-The two features extracted from the dataset include: Average Movie Rating and Genres.
+The two features extracted from the dataset include: Average Movie Rating and Tags.

 Reference https://www.kaggle.com/dhanyajothimani/basic-visualization-and-clustering-in-python